 JBL Charge 5 vs Flip 6: design

-JBL Bluetooth speakers have a definite look, one that is shared by both the Flip 6 and Charge 5.
-But being so new, both bear recent changes that JBL has brought to its design language.
+JBL Bluetooth speakers have a definite look – one that is shared by both the Flip 6 and Charge 5.

-For starters, the logo has changed.
-Whereas on the Flip 5, the JBL logo was a subdued affair, it's got a lot bigger and bolder on the Flip 6.
-The Charge 5 shares this new look, along with the same tubular design and rubberised elements.
-The Charge is a bit fatter than the Flip 6 though, with the latter maintaining its slim profile for its entire length.
+We place the JBL Flip 6 next to the Charge 5, and, externally at least, it’s a case of spot-the-difference.
+While the logo on the Flip 5 was a subdued affair, it's got a lot bigger and bolder on the Flip 6.
+The Charge 5 shares this new look, along with the same tubular design.

 Finally, they both come in the same nine colour schemes: Dusty Pink, Grey Stone, River Teal, Fiesta Red, Ocean Blue, Midnight Black, Steel White, Forest Green and Squad.
 Which gives you plenty of choice.